What is data transformation on Azure Databricks?

 This article focuses on defining tranformations as they relate to the T in ETL or ELT.
 The Apache Spark processing model also uses the word transformation in a related way.
-Briefly: in Apache Spark, all operations are defined as either transformations or actions.
+See Spark transformations and actions.

 What are the differences between streaming and batch processing?